Kushank21140/School-Management-System/README.md

 ## 🚀 About the Project

 This **School Management System** is designed to simplify and automate daily administrative tasks within a school.
-It centralizes information about students, faculty, courses, classes, attendance, and more, providing a smooth and organized workflow. :contentReference[oaicite:0]{index=0}
+It centralizes information about students, faculty, courses, classes, attendance, and more, providing a smooth and organized workflow. :contentReference

 This repository contains both the **frontend** and **backend** code — enabling developers to deploy, extend, or contribute to the project.